 The Association filed a response on July 9, 2020, defending the two-tiered arrangement.
 On July 22, the Voting Rights Group replied, pointing out that the Association recently amended its by-laws to only allow board nominees in an upcoming Sept.
 13, 2020, board election who are full members in good standing for 12 months or longer, which contrasts with the by-law requirement of 30 days’ good standing to vote.
 The Group’s letter requests expedited processing of the complaint to allow all owners to vote and nominate if they have paid an assessment within 30 days of the election, along with other, related relief.

 The DCA responded to our Election Rights complaint with a February 9, 2021 letter advising the Association that its position denied members their statutory election rights and warning of formal action to compel compliance, including possible monetary penalties, if the Association persists in such conduct.

 Sunrise Bay at Galloway (Galloway)

 In early May 2019, we wrote to the President of the Board of the Sunrise Bay at Galloway Homeowners Association on behalf of Sunrise Homeowners United, a group of owners formed to seek improved governance of their homeowner association, with an emphasis on securing board meetings that are open to owners, fuller financial disclosure and fairer board elections that permit greater owner participation.
-The letter asks for amendments to the by-laws to achieve those purposes and comply with the Property Real Estate Development and Full Disclosure Act (PREDFDA), a state law.
+The letter asks for amendments to the by-laws to achieve those purposes and comply with the Planned Real Estate Development and Full Disclosure Act (PREDFDA), a state law.

 Concordia (Monroe Township)